 Sony Xperia XZ1 display

 While the XZ Premium is equipped with a 5.5-inch display with 4K and HDR, and the XZ1 Compact sports a 4.6-inch HD display, the XZ1 fills the gap on the display end with a 5.2-inch full HD display that also supports HDR.
+Although it's not an AMOLED screen, the blacks are decent but not absolute, the colors are beautiful and natural, and the support of HDR content has allowed this screen to show its qualities when playing videos on platforms such as Netflix.
 Gorilla Glass 5 provides protection from scratches.

 Sony Xperia XZ1 software